 - Development Skills: Balance bikes offer a lot of developmental benefits.
 Using one improves motor skills, such as teaching kids how to turn corners.
 They also start to understand depth perception and three-dimensional awareness, as they learn to deal with minor obstacles.
 Gross motor skills improve.
 Playing games on balance bikes speed this process up by making it more fun.

 Exercise, confidence, freedom and convenience!

 - Skip the stabilisers stage completely!
 The next move should be to a larger balance bike that you can add pedals to.
-Adjusting to a bigger heavier bike in balance mode as the next step up, whilst getting used to brakes, stops kids from feeling overwhelmed.
+Adjusting to a bigger, heavier bike in balance mode as the next step up, whilst getting used to brakes, stops kids from feeling overwhelmed.
 Consequently, when pedals are then added, they just have to get used to pedalling to propel the bike, rather than using their feet.
-We have designed balance bikes that you can add pedals to for this reason that are still super light and work perfectly in either mode.
+We have designed larger balance bikes that you can add pedals to for this reason that are still super light and work perfectly in either mode.
 Children who have learned to balance first, find learning to ride a pedal bike much easier and usually master it a lot earlier.
 The transition to pedalling is easy once they are confident and can balance well.

 We have put together a few tricks we have learnt over the years in our blog “Tips to getting started”